NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/MONAIBundleIntegrationTutorial/README.md

 - perform inference with the preconfigured model
 - demonstrate label adjustments
 - submit labels
-- work from remote on the AWS server instance
+- work remotely on the AWS server instance
 - answer first-timer questions

 Here is a list of the bundles from the [MONAI Model Zoo page](https://monai.io/model-zoo.html) as of 5/23:

 **Clara train COVID19 3D classification**: A pre-trained model for 3D COVID-19 classification using CT images【1†source】